brentley/ecsworkshop/content/capacity_providers/_index.md

 - For a Fargate backed ECS service, we will implement a strategy to deploy that service as a mix between Fargate and Fargate Spot.

-- For an EC2 backed ECS service, we will implement Cluster Auto Scaling, and add load to that service.
-This will trigger service autoscaling, which will ultimately require the backend EC2 infrastucture to scale to meet the demand.
+- For an EC2 backed ECS service, we will implement Cluster Auto Scaling by increasing the task count of a service beyond the capacity available.
+This will require the backend EC2 infrastucture to scale to meet the demand, which the ECS cluster autoscaler will handle.

 Let's get started!